-1 Complexity of some McCulloch-Pitts neuronal networks.
-The last model denoted as $(N_0 - \cdots - N_L)$ is a N_0 -input- N_L -output network 9 2 Interpretations of the variables and parameters in a M-P neuron.
-10 3 Values of $ d_k - f(\mathbf{x}k) $ 12 4 Different types of sequence generation problems 27 5 Comparisons of different neuron models 31 6 Comparisons among human brain, electronic brain and computer.
-35
+Complexity of some McCulloch-Pitts neuronal networks.
+The last model denoted as $(N_0 - \cdots - N_L)$ is a $N_0$ -input- $N_L$ -output network 9 Interpretations of the variables and parameters in a M-P neuron.
+10 Values of $ d_k - f(\mathbf{x}k) $ .
+12 Different types of sequence generation problems 32 Comparisons of different neuron models 37 List of pre-trained computational models (Update: April 5, 2025).
+46 Exemplar computational models and their applications.
+Devel- opment of an application system on top of these computational models could be a difficult task.
+The development is not just user interface development.
+It might involve the processes of fine-tune, transfer learning, hardware design and others 47 Comparisons among a human brain, an electronic brain and a computer.
+52 Complexity of some McCulloch-Pitts neuronal networks.
+The last model denoted as $(N_0 - \cdots - N_L)$ is a $N_0$ -input- $N_L$ -output network